Skip to content

 Vacations can be so exciting to plan and the last thing we want is to have to make a last minute disappointing decision, so the earlier we can establish our available resources the better!

-3. What if any limitations should we keep in mind?
+3. What if any considerations should we keep in mind?

-Here we are talking about more than just limited resources.
-Does anyone going on the vacation have sensory needs, for example, that might limit the viability of some activities?
+Here we are talking about needs, preferences, likes/dislikes.
+Does anyone going on the vacation have sensory needs, for example, that might need accommodations added or maybe limit the viability of some activities?
 Could someone’s schedule necessitate flying?
 Does anyone in the group have any restaurants they absolutely refuse to eat at?

 Where are we going?